jidn/python-Makefile/README.md

 and make the following changes:

- * PROJECT := MyProject
+ * _PROJECT_ := MyProject
- * PACKAGE := myproject/  or myproject.py
+ * _PACKAGE_ := myproject/  or myproject.py
- * REQUIRE_TXT := The file with required packages.
-Defaults to requirements.txt
+ * _REQUIRE_ := The file with required packages; defaults to requirements.txt
- * TESTDIR := Default is current directory 'tests'
+ * _TESTDIR_ := Default is current directory 'tests'
- * TESTREQ_TXT := Required packages needed to run tests.
-Defaults to TESTDIR/requirements-test.txt

 ## Targets

 ### env
-Create the virtual environment in `env` directory within the current directory.
+Create the virtual environment in `.env` directory within the current directory.
 No stomping on other virtual environments in some global directory.
 Lets keep everything local to make environment debugging easier.
-This is also were all the requirements are installed.
+This is also where all the requirements are installed.

 You can specify the python interpreter version by adding python=PYTHON_EXE on the command-line.
 This defaults to the current python interpreter.